timothybennette8/the-whispered-shore/README.md

 - Vanilla Tweaks

-## Client Side Requirements and Suggested Mods
+## Client Side Suggested Mods and Resourcepacks

-All current recommended mods are contained in this repository!
-Just download and copy them into your mods folder 🤘
+All current recommended mods and resourcepacks are contained in this repository!
+Just download and copy them into the relevant folder 🤘